SAP/openui5-docs/docs/Diagnostics_6ec18e8.md

 -   The jQuery version that is loaded from the server.
 If you want to use a specific jQuery feature, you should check whether the feature is supported in the loaded version.

 -   The bootstrap configuration, where you can check, for example, the resource root, the theme, or the libraries.
-The libraries should be listed in the `libs` configuration parameter or in the descriptor file \(recommended\), see [Descriptor for Applications, Components, and Libraries](Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md).
+The libraries should be listed in the `libs` configuration parameter or in the descriptor file \(recommended\), see [Descriptor for Applications, Components, and Libraries \(manifest.json\)](Descriptor_for_Applications,_Components,_and_Libraries_(manifest.json)_be0cf40.md).
 To improve performance, remove unused libraries and add the libraries that you use and are not yet listed.
 These libraries are loaded as a preload file.
 We recommend to also add the `async` configuration option to the bootstrap.
 This configuration option enables asynchronous loading of modules and preload files and can, thus, further improve performance.
 For more information, see [Performance: Speed Up Your App](Performance_Speed_Up_Your_App_408b40e.md).

 -   The computed configuration